krateoplatformops-blueprints/azuredevops-provider-kog/README.md

   --wait
 ```

-## Use "in parallel" with Krateo Azure DevOps Provider (classic)
+## Use "in parallel" with Azure DevOps Provider (classic)

-This chart can be used in parallel with the [Krateo Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider).
+This chart can be used in parallel with the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider).
 As a matter of fact, currently, this chart allows you to manage the following resources:
 - `GitRepository`
 - `Pipeline`